Call for Workshops

 All workshop participants will be required to register for the full conference as well.
 At the discretion of the chairs, workshops may be cancelled if organizers have not registered in a timely manner or if a workshop has received too few submissions.
 Workshop organizers will receive one complimentary full conference registration.

-- the workshops topics fall in the general scope of IoT2020
+We will communicate directly with developing the proposal but the workshops topics should be in the general scope of IoT2020.

 In case overlapping workshops are proposed, the Workshop Chairs may contact the organizers to discuss the possibility of merging workshops.